AlanLopRey/AlanLopRey/README.md

     <img src="https://readme-typing-svg.herokuapp.com/?font=Righteous&size=35&center=true&vCenter=true&width=500&height=70&duration=4000&lines=Hi+There!+👋;+I'm+Alan+Lopez!;" />
 </h1>

-I'm Alan Lopez a self-taught frontend developer from Mexico (GMT-6) i know Javascript, HTML, CSS, Frontend tools like Vite, testing tools like Jest and Vitest.
+I'm Alan Lopez a self-taught frontend developer from Mexico (GMT-6) i know Javascript, React, HTML, CSS, Frontend tools like Vite, testing tools like Jest and Vitest.

 Right now I'm looking for a chance to help some developers team and get pay for my skill, you know the usual (at this rate I'll create my own startup 🗿)